Dad tackles man accused of filming up his daughter’s skirt at Target, video shows

-When Ismael Duarte spotted a man who had earlier followed his 15-year-old daughter in Target put his phone on the floor, apparently trying to film up the skirt of another shopper, he went into “protect mode,” he told KTLA.
+When Ismael Duarte spotted a man put his phone on the Target floor, apparently trying to film up the skirt of another shopper, he went into “protect mode,” he told KTLA.

 Security video from the Cypress, California, store about 8 p.m.
 Sunday shows Duarte kick the phone away, then shove the man to the floor as he scrambles after it.